 The Importance of Being Earnest By Oscar Wilde Preview July 31 @ 2 pm Performances August 1, 3, 6, 7, 9 @ 7:30 pm, August 10 @ 2 pm Director – Michael Serres and Annette Stokes Considered by many to be one of the most brilliant comedies ever written, The Importance of Being Earnest is Oscar Wilde’s commentary on Victorian society.

-Follow us on Facebook @theatreontheridgeportperry to stay informed on all the details yet to come, including performance dates and news on more Festival 2019 events and programs, such as Pine Grove Plots and a playwright in residence workshop.
+Follow us on Facebook @theatreontheridgeportperry to stay informed on all the details yet to come and news on more Festival 2019 events and programs, such as Pine Grove Plots and a playwright in residence workshop.

 We’re excited about our upcoming season and we invite you to join us on the ridge in 2019!